jieyouxu/VRME-API-Documentation/docs/index.md

 ## Authentication

-When a endpoint is *protected*, it will be explicitly marked.
+When an endpoint is _protected_, it will be explicitly marked.
 Read more about authentication requirements [here](./accounts-authentication/index.md).

+When an endpoint is _protected_, it will have a yellow bubble indicating that authentication is required; for example:

+!!! warning "Authentication Required"

+	... details on authentication

 ## Rate Limiting